Erasing Undesirable Influence in Diffusion Models: Related Work

-\textbf{Malicious misuse.} Diffusion models usually use training data from varied open sources and when such unfiltered data is employed, there is a risk of it being tainted\citep{chen2023trojdiff} or manipulated~\citep{rando2022red}, resulting in inappropriate generation~\citep{schramowski2023safe}.
-They also risk the imitation of copyrighted content, such as mimicking the artistic style~\citep{gandikota2023erasing,shan2023glaze}.
-To counter inappropriate generation, data censoring~\citep{gandhi2020scalable,birhane2021large,nichol2021glide,schramowski2022can} where excluding black-listed images before training, and safety guidance where diffusion models will be updated away from the inappropriate/undesired concept~\citep{gandikota2023erasing, schramowski2023safe} are proposed. \cite{shan2023glaze} propose protecting artistic style by adding barely perceptible perturbations into the artworks before public release.
-Yet, \cite{rando2022red} argue that filtering can still generate disturbing content that bypasses the filter. \cite{chen2023trojdiff} highlight the susceptibility of diffusion models to poison attacks, where target images will be generated with specific triggers.
+\paragraph{Malicious misuse.} Diffusion models usually use training data from varied open sources and when such unfiltered data is employed, there is a risk of it being tainted~\citep{chen2023trojdiff} or manipulated~\citep{rando2022red}, resulting in inappropriate generation~\citep{schramowski2023safe}.
+They also risk the imitation of copyrighted content, \eg, mimicking the artistic style~\citep{gandikota2023erasing,shan2023glaze}.
+To counter inappropriate generation, data censoring~\citep{gandhi2020scalable,birhane2021large,nichol2021glide,schramowski2022can} where excluding black-listed images before training, and safety guidance where diffusion models will be updated away from the inappropriate/undesired concept~\citep{gandikota2023erasing, schramowski2023safe} are proposed. \citet{shan2023glaze} propose protecting artistic style by adding barely perceptible perturbations to the artworks before public release.
+Yet, \citet{rando2022red} argue that DMs can still generate content that bypasses the filter. \citet{chen2023trojdiff} highlight the susceptibility of DMs to poison attacks, where target images are generated with specific triggers.